shenwei356/LexicMap/docs/content/tutorials/search.md

     20. sseq,     Aligned part of subject sequence.                   (optional with -a/--all)
     21. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)

+Result ordering:

+  1. Within each subject genome, alignments (HSP) are sorted by qcovHSP*pident.
+  2. Results of multiple subject genomes are sorted by qcovHSP*pident of the best alignment.

 ### Examples

 {{< tabs "t2" >}}